New York area rail commuters face long haul come Monday

-NEW YORK, Nov 4 (Reuters) - Almost 200,000 suburban New York City commuters, most in New Jersey, face another work week without easy rail connections because of storm damage so severe that experts say it will take months before full service can be restored.
+NEW YORK (Reuters) - Almost 200,000 suburban New York City commuters, most in New Jersey, face another work week without easy rail connections because of storm damage so severe that experts say it will take months before full service can be restored.

 Hurricane Sandy severed train connections for an estimated 435,000 daily commuters in the New York City suburbs.
 By Monday morning, full or partial service will have been restored for about 260,000.